According To Star Trek: Discovery, Starfleet Still Runs Microsoft Windows - Slashdot

 The Federation runs Hollywood OS.
 It's so advanced that it can run legacy code of the 20th century in a bio-quantum context.
 If you look closely enough you'll see that it can run a languane known as PerlthonJS (to give an example), which, to the untrained eye, looks only like a random mixture of Perl, Python and JavaScript in one source file.

-Windows XP runs the warp core (Score:2)
+Windows XP runs the warp core (Score:3)

 Press START to STOP engines.